F1zhen/forteprocure/README.md

 ---

 ### The purpose
-Automatically parses tender documents, extracts key terms, detects risks, finds similar tenders, and matches qualified suppliers — in seconds.
+Automatically parses tender documents, extracts key terms, detects risks, finds similar tenders, and matches qualified suppliers - everything in one place, in seconds

 ---